BalliAsghar/mailsy-alfred/README.md

 Type `del` to delete the email account.

 Type `abt` to see the account information. eg. email address, date of creation.
-Hit `Enter` to to copy the address to your clipboard.
+Hit `Enter` to copy the address to your clipboard.

 ## Mailsy for Command Line